| Court: | United States District Court for the District of New Jersey |

 Then, on July 5, 2022, Kornit announced that it would report a significant revenue shortfall for the second quarter of 2022.
 Specifically, Kornit expected revenue for the second quarter to be in the range of $56.4 million to $59.4 million, well below the previous revenue guidance of between $85 million and $95 million that the Company provided less than two months earlier.
 Kornit attributed the substantial revenue miss to “a significantly slower pace of direct-to-garment (DTG) systems orders in the second quarter as compared to our prior expectations.”
 These disclosures caused the price of Kornit shares to decline by an additional $8.10 per share, or 25.7%.

-Defendants are expected to file their motion to dismiss the case by December 21, 2023.
-Lead Plaintiffs’ opposition to that motion is due on February 16, 2024, and Defendants’ reply brief is due on April 1, 2024.
+Defendants filed their motion to dismiss the case on December 21, 2023.
+Lead Plaintiffs’ opposition to that motion was filed on February 16, 2024, and Defendants’ reply brief is due on April 1, 2024.